Howw-Way/Howw-Way/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on enhancing CFD with AI.
+- 🔭 I’m currently working on enhancing PDE solving with AI.
-- 🌱 I’m currently learning some state-of-the-art algorithms.
+- 🌱 I’m currently learning some state-of-the-art algorithms, including operators, GNN, transformers.
-- 👯 I’m looking to collaborate on Computational Science.
+- 👯 I’m looking to collaborate on Ai4Science, especially in the area governed by PDE.
-- 🤔 I’m looking for help with PhD position in CG, Ai, CV area.
 - 💬 Ask me about anything I can help with.
 - 📫 How to reach me: Howw1225@Gmail.com
 - 😄 Pronouns: Cool